influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 kapacitor define <TASK_ID> -tick <PATH_TO_TICKSCRIPT> -type <stream|batch> (-no-reload) -dbrp <DATABASE>.<RETENTION_POLICY>
 ```

+This form of the `define` command requires a new or existing task identifier
+provided immediately after the `define` token.
+If the identifier does not yet
+exist in Kapacitor a new task will be created.
+If the identifier already exists
+the existing task will be updated.
+A required path to a TICKscript is provided
+through the argument `tick`.
+The `-type` of task is also required, as is
+the target database and retention policy identified by the argument `-dbrp`.
+The
+optional boolean argument `-no-reload` will prevent reloading the task into
+memory.
+The default behavior is to reload an updated task.

 **Example 30 &ndash; Defining a new Task - standard**

 ```